RecipeShare Test Kitchen

-Juicy beef and crisp broccoli coated in a savory garlic-soy sauce — this better-than-takeout beef and broccoli stir-fry is ready in 30 minutes for the perfect weeknight dinner!
+Tender beef and crisp broccoli in a savory garlic-soy sauce.
+This fast stir-fry is ready in 30 minutes for an easy weeknight dinner.

-Juicy beef and crisp broccoli coated in a savory garlic-soy sauce — this better-than-takeout beef and broccoli stir-fry is ready in 30 minutes for the perfect weeknight dinner!
+Tender beef and crisp broccoli in a savory garlic-soy sauce.
+This fast stir-fry is ready in 30 minutes for an easy weeknight dinner.

 Slice the beef thinly against the grain for the most tender texture.